-Co-ordinate systems: - Cartesian, cylindrical polar and spherical polar coordinates and their relationships.
-Planar rigid rotor (or particle on a ring), the Phi-equation, solution of the Phi-equation, One particle Rigid rotator (non planar rigid rotator or particle on a sphere) (complete treatment): Angular momentum in spherical polar co-ordinate, The wave equation in spherical polar coordinates, wave functions in the real form; separation of variables, the Phi-equation and the Theta-equation and their solutions, Legendre and associated Legendre equations, Legendre and associated Legendre polynomials, Rodrigue's formula, spherical harmonics (imaginary and real forms), Converting imaginary functions to real form, polar diagrams of spherical harmonics.
-Spherical harmonics as eigen functions of angular momentum operators Lz, L2
+Co-ordinate systems: - Cartesian, and spherical polar coordinates and their relationships.
+Planar rigid rotor (or particle on a ring), the Phi-equation, solution of the Phi-equation, One particle Rigid rotator (non-planar rigid rotator or particle on a sphere) (complete treatment): The wave equation in spherical polar coordinates, separation of variables, the Phi-equation and the Theta-equation and their solutions, Legendre and associated Legendre equations, Legendre and associated Legendre polynomials, Rodrigue's formula, spherical harmonics (imaginary and real forms),polar diagrams of spherical harmonics.
+Quantization of angular momentum, quantum mechanical operators corresponding to angular momenta ((L_x, L_y, L_z), commutation relations between these operators, Ladder operator method for angular momentum, space quantization.